Calciphylaxis M83.50

 This section has been translated automatically.

-Symmetrical, chronic, linear or even planar, 2.0 to 20 cm in size, eminently painful, hard, red or even skin-coloured plaques or nodules.
-The lesions are often indicated on the skin surface by livedo (cause: calcification of the cutaneous vascular plexus) and tend to ulceration.
-Very poor healing tendency.
-Clinically, highly painful, poorly healing ulcers, or an (excised) livedo (racemosa) may be the initial dermatological finding.
-In addition to cutaneous lesions, painful myopathies (gluteal and thigh muscles) and rhabdomyolysis can be found.
-Less frequent are calcifications of the lung or pancreas.
+In a fully developed stadium, there are chronically persistent, symmetrical, linear or flat, 2.0 to 20 cm large, eminently painful, hard, red or even skin-colored plaques or nodules.
+The lesions are often indicated on the skin surface by a livedo (cause: calcifications of the cutaneous vascular plexus) and tend to ulcerate.
+Extremely poor healing tendency.
+Clinically, therefore, highly painful, poorly healing ulcers or an (exulcerated) livedo (racemosa) can occur as the initial dermatological finding.
+In addition to the cutaneous lesions, painful myopathies (gluteal and thigh muscles) and rhabdomyolysis are found.
+Less common are calcifications of the lungs or pancreas.

 Laboratory